EYBlockchain/starlight/README.md

 #### Zolidity decorators: `secret`, `known`, and `unknown`

 In Starlight, each secret variable is assigned an owner.
-The owner holds a secret key that allows them to access the private value and update (nullify commitments for) that variable.
+The owner holds a secret key that allows them to access the private value and update that variable.
+Secret variables are stored on-chain via commitments, and the original data (preimage) is kept locally by the owner.

  Zolidity extends Solidity with three decorators:

 - `secret`: Marks a variable or parameter as private, so its value is hidden from other users and only accessible to its owner.
 - `known`: Indicates that only the variable owner can modify the variable.
 By default all variables are known.
 - `unknown`: Allows any user to increment the variable, not just the owner.
+-`encrypt`: Use when creating a commitment for another user (e.g., with `unknown`).
+Ensures, via zk-proofs, that a correct encryption of the commitment pre-image is broadcast and can be decrypted by the owner so that the commitment can be used in the future.

+---

 Start with a standard Solidity contract, for example: